 Now you worked with Beam (Software) and Data East to get that game out there and even though at the time it didn’t sell as well as you’d imagine, over the last say, twenty years; it’s been one of those games that’s kind of stuck around and people of my generation still remember fondly of this rare gem that sits in the Super Nintendo archives.
 Did you ever imagine it that would be sticking around, even twenty years on?

 Jordan: Well you know when you make games; I guess it’s true when you make any kind of entertainment or art, you never really know what the lasting impact is going to be.
 You hope it touches people and inspires them in creative ways but you don’t ever really know.
 We had a great time working on the game.
-The Beam guys, they were based there in Melbourne (Australia) and I enjoyed going there and meeting with them; and working with them.
+The Beam guys, were based there in Melbourne (Australia) and I enjoyed going there and meeting with them; and working with them.
 They were really good guys, they really knew their business.
-Together, we reach some really cool ideas and I think they were a little ahead of their time and certainly as you said, very favourably looked back upon, so yeah… it’s a high bar that we’re attempting to hit with this (Shadowrun Returns) all these years later; to take the same kind of inspiration and update it to modern capabilities of PC and tablets, and do that on what is a pretty small budget.
+Together, we reach some really cool ideas and I think they were a little ahead of their time and certainly as you said, very favorably looked back upon, so yeah… it’s a high bar that we’re attempting to hit with this (Shadowrun Returns) all these years later; to take the same kind of inspiration and update it to modern capabilities of PC and tablets, and do that on what is a pretty small budget.

 Jordan: It’s true, that was really innovative and unfortunately my memory isn’t good enough to remember where the idea originated.
 It was very unique and it’s something we want to build on now.
-I think one of the great parts about it was it made you feel very involved in the conversations.
-The down-side was; as you got very late into the game, if you were a completionist, you felt you had to click on every keyword to hear, just in case they might know something about it which can get kind of tedious towards the end.
+I think one of the great parts about it was that it made you feel very involved in the conversations.
+The downside was; that as you got very late into the game, if you were a completionist, you felt you had to click on every keyword to hear, just in case they might know something about it which can get kind of tedious towards the end.
 We’re trying to address that and take the keyword system concept one step further allowing you to interact with it in a more unique way.
 But as you say, it was very innovative and hopefully something we can build upon.

-You know, a Shadowrun title coming out after so many years and then, when it turned out to be a first person shooter, it was a bit of a letdown.
+You know, a Shadowrun title coming out after so many years, and then, when it turned out to be a first-person shooter, it was a bit of a letdown.
 Was that the same type of feeling you had, or were you kind of, “at least it’s still a Shadowrun title”?

 Jordan: Well, I left Microsoft many years earlier and so was not involved in the decision-making of it.
-The sad part to me was, there was a lot of really solid game design work in there, some very innovative takes on a first-person shooter, it just isn’t really Shadowrun material.
+The sad part to me was, that there was a lot of really solid game design work in there, some very innovative takes on a first-person shooter, it just isn’t really Shadowrun material.
 If you divorced it from Shadowrun itself, I think it has a lot of really interesting and unique gameplay.

 Hangie: When you were considering a sequel for Shadowrun, I know you pushed for a top-down isometric design.
 When that wasn’t taking any shape or form, and knowing that the publishers weren’t so keen on a top-down kind of game, were you thinking about other areas?
 Not first-person shooting, but not from that original Shadowrun design.

 Jordan: Not for the game we wanted to make.
-(For) one, if we were funded by a publisher, it was going to be a smaller scale project and two, for the kind of very story centric game we wanted to create, that top down… initially it was a straight top-down; and then we shifted to an isometric that gave us the ability and intimacy into the world and kept the production budgets at a scale that was feasible for us.
+(For) one, if we were funded by a publisher, it was going to be a smaller scale project and two, for the kind of very story-centric game we wanted to create, that top-down… initially it was a straight top-down; and then we shifted to an isometric that gave us the ability and intimacy into the world and kept the production budgets at a scale that was feasible for us.

-Hangie: This relates more to the special edition of Shadowrun Returns that you announced in Kickstarter.
-The USB dog tag idea, I thought that was kind an interesting concept having the game in that kind of design and packaged in that way.
+Hangie: This relates more to the special edition of Shadowrun Returns that you announced on Kickstarter.
+The USB dog tag idea, I thought that was kind of an interesting concept having the game in that kind of design and packaged in that way.
 Is this something that the team came up with, or was this something between you and Mitch (Gitelman)?

-Jordan: Umm.. actually it came about during the Kickstarter campaign when fans were looking for something more physical for the delivery of the game and we wanted to do something more unique so I started trolling around and found a manufacturer who could make those for us and I thought, “that would be very Shadowrun-ny and very different”, so that was what we went with.
+Jordan: Umm.. actually it came about during the Kickstarter campaign when fans were looking for something more physical for the delivery of the game and we wanted to do something more unique so I started trolling around and found a manufacturer who could make those for us and I thought, “that would be very Shadowrun-NY and very different”, so that was what we went with.
 The response to it was really wonderful.

 Hangie: I had a read around about people’s opinions on the Kickstarter (campaign).
 You get a lot of fans like myself who read Kickstarter but don’t necessarily back a lot of Kickstarter projects.
 There were a lot of people who, when they heard about Shadowrun Returns; it was the one project that they backed.
 Knowing you have such a huge fan base, umm… how come it took twenty years?

 Kickstarter was the first kind of venue that allowed us to talk to the fans directly in the sense of, “can you help us make this?”
-I mean, obviously I’ve been going to conventions for a very long time and you’d meet fans there but in small numbers.
+I mean, obviously, I’ve been going to conventions for a very long time and you’d meet fans there but in small numbers.
 It’s very different here in this forum where all of a sudden there are forty-thousand fans, and they are all talking about their experiences of Shadowrun and putting out a lot of financial support and a lot of emotional support, and it was quite overwhelming.